valeriapolozun/udacity_azure_ml/README.md

 # Summary of the models

-The best model performance achieved with Hyperdrive: 0.9173 of Accuracy
+The best model performance achieved with Hyperdrive: 0.9173 of accuracy

-The best model performance achieved with Azure Auto ML:
+The best model performance achieved with Azure Auto ML: 0.9169 of accuracy